leggedrobotics/raisimOgre/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$LOCAL_BUILD/lib
 ```

 If you are using an IDE, ensure that it loads your bashrc.
+For Clion (which is the recommended IDE) users, the instruction can be found [here](https://github.com/jhwangbo/raisimHelp/blob/master/README.md#use-variables-defined-in-your-bashrc-in-clion).

 If you have g++ >= 6.0 installed, you can switch your active compiler by
 ```commandline